 Each year FINRA releases its Report on FINRA’s Examination and Risk Monitoring Program, previously known as FINRA’s Exam Priorities.
-In this Oyster Stew podcast, FINOP experts Jeff Harpel, Clark Tucker and Fred Wagstaff share their insights and thoughts on FINRA’s Financial Management priorities, including net capital, liquidity risk and credit risk.
+In this Oyster Stew podcast, our FINOP experts Jeff Harpel, Clark Tucker and Fred Wagstaff share their insights and thoughts on FINRA’s priorities around financial management, including net capital, liquidity risk and credit risk.

 Transcript provided by Temi transcript services